davorinpiljic/Sprint-Challenge--Advanced-CSS/README.md

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-* [ ] Build a page of your choosing from the navigation items.
+* [x ] Build a page of your choosing from the navigation items.
 Come up with content and images that fit the theme.

-* [ ] Introduce CSS animations to your site.
+* [x ] Introduce CSS animations to your site.

-* [ ] Create a fixed navigation and add some opacity to the background
+* [x ] Create a fixed navigation and add some opacity to the background

 * [ ] Create a form that would allow someone to sign up for a Spacewalkers Magazine subscription